nolanlawson/dotjs-2016/readme.md

 ???

-So if you know nothing else about Service Workers, you can conclude that they're hot, and they "move the web forward."
+So if you know nothing else about Service Workers, what can you conclude?
+Well, they're certainly "hot," and they "move the web forward."

-But what exactly does that mean?
-We hear this phrase bandied around a lot, but some things aren't clear.

 ---